Inflammation: Signs and symptoms

 The first four (classical signs) were described by Celsus (c.
 30 BC–38 AD).

 Pain is due to the release of chemicals such as bradykinin and histamine that stimulate nerve endings.
 Heat and redness are due to increased blood flow at body core temperature to the inflamed site.
 Swelling is caused by accumulation of fluid.
 The fifth sign, loss of function, is believed to have been added later by Galen, Thomas Sydenham or Rudolf Virchow.
 Examples of loss of function include pain that inhibits mobility, severe swelling that prevents movement, having a worse sense of smell during a cold, or having difficulty breathing when bronchitis is present.
 Loss of function has multiple causes.

-Cardinal signs - Chronic

-Common signs and symptoms that develop during chronic inflammation are:
+Chronic inflammation often presents symptoms such as: